BdR76/CSVLint/docs/readme.md

 | 123.45          | 123          | .45          |
 | 12345.67        | 123          | 45.67        |

-You can enter a negative position to spit from the end of the value, for example split on position `-4` will split value `PT0123` into `PT` and `0123`, see other examples below
+You can enter a negative position to split from the end of the value, for example split on position `-4` will split value `PT0123` into `PT` and `0123`, see other examples below